mountainMath/cmhc/README.md

 ```

+Starting with version v.0.3.2 the package has an interactive query builder helper function `select_cmhc_table()` that interactively walks through the available data and builds parameters for `get_cmhc()` like the example above.
+This makes it easy to discover data and build function calls to CMHC tables.

 ## Contributing

 * We encourage contributions to improve this project.
 The best way is through issues and pull requests.